 A. In a nutshell: Your child only gets 17 years of childhood.
 Just like when they learn a language or any other recreational skill, perfecting it during this window is easier than trying to learn as an adult; nature designed the human brain this way.
 If your child loves music (not just the lessons or the teacher, but listening to and performing music), why not give them an opportunity to study it the real, traditional way and see where it goes?
 They may not go to college for music or become a performer, but we've had kids who are now bankers, programmers and even antique dealers who love having the lifelong gift of being a good musician.
 They use this skill to socialize, communicate non-verbally, stand out in the crowd, up their self esteem, sharpen their minds, broaden their resumes and have a creative outlet outside of their everyday lives.

 A. Easy answer: You can't ever replace via internet the way a teacher can adjust a student’s arm or hand in real time.
-A huge part of teaching students evolves around physically working with their hands, whether repositioning, doing exercises, or demonstrating technique to them.
-While online lessons are immediately satisfying, they are not really effective toward young students in their beginning path to learning.
-And while they make absences seem more attractive, the parent should be questioning why there are so many absences in the first place!
+A huge part of teaching students revolves around physically working with their hands, whether it's re-positioning, exercising, or demonstrating technique and artistry.
+Online lessons are immediately satisfying, but are not really effective toward young students in their beginning path to learning.
+The only time we do online coaching sessions is with our intermediate/advanced students, right before a recital for fine-tuning.
+While they may make absences seem more attractive, parents should be questioning why there are so many absences in the first place!
 Just like sports and dance, learning an instrument requires physical attendance.

 A. Hubbels Music is not just a job for me: It's my life.
 I live, breathe and function around making my students the best they can be, and the producer side of me loves the challenge of learning a piece, perfecting it and seeing the music come to life on a stage.
 I'm always available for any questions, audition help or rehearsals, no matter what time of night.
 Just recently, a student's mother called me at at a quarter to ten in the evening because her son was confused about his jazz band music.
 I would much rather get that call and help out vs. the student learning the piece wrong and not being prepared for his class.
 As for performance opportunities, the more the merrier!
 While kids are not forced to perform, they are encouraged to do so because it helps them learn to try, do their best and not be afraid of putting themselves out there.